 How much does this service cost?

-There is a $10 fee for each custom image debit card.
+Your first personalized card is on us!
+There is a $10 fee for each additional debit card personalized with 1st Debit Design.
 The fee will be charged to the account associated with the card being customized.
 No fee will be charged until image has been accepted and your new debit card has been created.

 Will my customized card have the same card number as my existing debit card?

 No, your 1st Debit Design card will have a new number.
 You will need to provide your NEW debit card number to any merchants you have authorized to charge recurring transactions to your card (such as cable or internet service).

 How do I create my customized card?

 Visit the Create My Card page and follow these simple instructions: